Skip to main content

 Pointing to a specific dedicated worker on Enterprise plans

 User data directories are stored locally on each worker's file system and do not sync across your fleet.
 For example, a browser instance using --user-data-dir=~/u/1 on Worker #1 will not be accessible from Worker #2.
-No need to worry!
-Browserless allows you to point at a specific worker by using the endpoint provided on your account page under "Production" Clusters.
-Click on the cell under the Address column to copy the endpoint for the worker you need.
-You'll want to keep track of which browser session was persisted initially on which worker to ensure consistent access.
+To handle this, point your connection at a specific worker.
+In your account page, open your production cluster and go to the workers section.
+Click the IP address of a worker to copy its direct endpoint.
+Keep track of which worker holds each browser profile to ensure consistent access.

 • Your BQL endpoints would change from https://chrome.browserless.io/bql to something like https://chrome.browserless.io/p/53616c7465645f5ff8cc738d5eecb3032823d67e37578fe4531b0f9a83dc80856c66d0fe36aba4d2f4bc5f01c18bdfab/bql?token=YOUR_API_TOKEN_HERE&--user-data-dir=~/custompath/123